 "Yeah, little brother," I said, and saw both Dom and String's eyes light up, "It's me.
 I'm home, String."
 Marella proceeded to hand String a folder full of papers, the test results from all the evaluations I'd undergone, and assure him that I really was Saint John Hawke.
 I couldn't understand why that was in doubt, but I resolved that I'd ask String about it sometime.

 "I can't believe it's really you, Saint John!"
 String said, running over and enveloping me in a huge hug.
 I was relishing the fact that we were all together again, and finally, I heard String say, "I—I was beginning to think I'd never see you again, Saint John."
-I felt a pang of guilt over what I was going to be revealing to him...soon, I said to myself.
+I felt a pang of guilt over what I was going to be revealing to him...soon.

 "I know, little brother," I replied.
 "I know."

 A few hours later, Michael and Marella took us back to the hangar and once we were alone, String said, "Okay, Saint John.
 I have one question for you—where the hell have you been all these years?"
-Here we go, I said to myself.
+Here we go.
 Let's hope I can prevent World War III from breaking out between us.

 I proceeded to tell String about the raid that freed me from the VC, and how I'd been recruited by the FIRM to form the Special Operations Group.
 I worried that I shouldn't have gone into quite as much detail as I did, but I realized that String and Dom were acquainted with Michael, so I figured it was okay.
 Finally, String shouted, "Do you mean to tell me that you've been running around playing mercenary for the past fifteen years, and never once tried to contact me...or Dom?"